2013 enlargement of the European Union: Areas of participation after EU accession

-Free movement of persons and visa policy
+Free movement of persons within the EU and visa policy

 Pre-accession entry arrangements for Croatian nationals travelling to EU member states

 Before accession to the European Union, Croatia was categorised as an Annex II country, which meant that Croatian citizens could stay in the Schengen Area without a visa for up to 90 days in a 180-day period.
 Croatian citizens were also able to stay without a visa in Bulgaria, Cyprus, Ireland and Romania for up to 90 days in each country, as well as in the United Kingdom for up to 6 months.

 The general rule was that non-EU citizens had to use a passport to enter EU member states.
 However, there was an exception to the Schengen Agreement rules for Croatian citizens.
 Based on the pre-Schengen bilateral agreements between Croatia and neighbouring EU countries (Italy, Hungary and Slovenia), Croatian citizens were allowed to cross the border with only a Croatian national identity card (a passport was not obligatory).
 Many people living near the border crossed it several times a day (some work across the border, or own land on the other side of the border), especially on the border with Slovenia, which was unmarked for centuries as Croatia and Slovenia were both part of the Habsburg Empire (1527–1918) and Yugoslavia (1918–1991).
 Prior to Croatia's accession to the EU on 1 July 2013, an interim solution, which received permission from the European Commission, was found: every Croatian citizen was allowed to cross the Schengen border into Hungary, Italy or Slovenia with an ID card and a special border card that was issued by Croatian police at border exit control.
 The police authorities of Hungary, Italy or Slovenia would then stamp the special border card both on entry and exit.
 Croatian citizens, however, were not allowed to enter any other Schengen Agreement countries without a valid passport, although they were allowed to travel between Hungary, Italy and Slovenia.

 These arrangements were discontinued on 1 July 2013 when Croatia became an EU member state.
 Since then, Croatian citizens have been able to enter any EU member state using only an ID card.